seamplex/feenox/README4engineers.md

 There is a sound explanation about [why FeenoX works this way](#why) and not like other FEA tools you might have encountered in the past.
 If you are feeling curious, take a look at what FeenoX has to offer to [hackers](README4hackers.md) and [academics](README4academics.md).

-# What can FeenoX solve
+# What Feenox can solve

 FeenoX can solve the following types of problems: